 10.12 Failure to inform the Carrier and the Vessel’s doctor of pregnancy will release the Carrier from any liability to the pregnant Passenger.

-10.13 The ship’s doctor is not qualified to delivery babies onboard or to offer pre or post natal treatment and no responsibility is accepted by the Carrier in respect of the ability to provide such services or equipment.
+10.13 The ship’s doctor is not qualified to deliver babies onboard or to offer pre or post-natal treatment and no responsibility is accepted by the Carrier in respect of the ability to provide such services or equipment.
 Pregnant Passengers are referred to the section herein headed “Medical Treatment” for information regarding the medical facilities onboard.

 11.1 The safety of the Vessel and all those onboard is of paramount consideration.
 Passengers must pay attention to and comply with all regulations and notices relating to the safety of the Vessel, her crew and passengers, the terminal facilities and immigration requirements.

 11.2 Passengers must at all times conduct themselves in a manner which respects the safety and privacy of other persons onboard.

 11.3 Passengers must comply with any reasonable request made by any member of staff, the Master or his/her officers.

 11.4 All Passengers must take care for their safety whilst walking on outside decks.
 Passengers and children should not run around the decks or other parts of the Vessel.